PHSKC-APDE/apde/vignettes/etl_qa_run_pipeline.md

 This graph shows the proportion of observations with a given value at each time period.
 It displays the top eight most frequent values PLUS missing values (dotted line) PLUS all other values combined and labeled ‘Other values’.
-Note that numeric and date variables with six or fewer distinct values will be treated as a categorical.<br><br>
+Note that numeric and date variables with fewer than or equal to your specified `distinct_threshold` unique values will be treated as categorical.
+This threshold (default = 1) is particularly useful for controlling how ordinal variables or numeric codes with limited values are analyzed.<br><br>
 <img src="etl_qa_categorical.jpg" id="fig-categorical" />

 ## Tables